 Source: David Rumsey Historical Map Collection, Carolina And Georgia (by Emanuel Bowen and John Gibson, 1758)

-The "mountains" of Virginia start at the Blue Ridge, but defining the Appalachians vs. the Blue Ridge vs. the Alleghenies is a judgment call.
+Physically, the "mountains" of Virginia start at the Blue Ridge, but defining the Appalachians vs. the Blue Ridge vs. the Alleghenies is a judgment call.
 The cultural terms for the Appalachians mountains does not always match the geological distinctions.

 The "Valley and Ridge Province" extends between the Blue Ridge and the Allegheny Front, and stops at the edge of the Appalachian Plateau.
 If a person lumps the Blue Ridge in with the mountains of West Virginia and Kentucky, then Floyd County, Mount Rogers, and Galax are part of the Appalachians - but should the New River Valley and Bristol be included?
 If a person splits out the various provinces so only the Appalachian Plateau west of the Allegheny Front qualify as "Appalachia," then what is the appropriate label for the cultural patterns of the Blue Ridge (including mountain music and moonshine)?